tylerneylon/math/randnn/randnn.md

 # A Simple Equation

-When I was a kid, I discovered the world of fractals.
-I was fascinated.
-I dove into that world head-first, and in a way I've never really left it behind.
-Back then it was the best way I knew to share with others the beauty I see in so much of mathematics.
+As a kid in the '90s, I encountered a fractal-rendering program named [Fractint](https://en.wikipedia.org/wiki/Fractint).
+It was a window into a new world --- a world that is literally infinite in detail.
+Behind many fractals lie surprisingly simple equations.
+I dove into that world of explorable math head-first, and in a way I've never really left it.

-When I first showed random neural network images to my friends, they weren't that impressed.
-I think it's because I saw these images in the light of their mathematical simplicity — the surprisingly fun sworls of color, the curious dance between baroque and smear — all that from randomness and the simple setup of equation ([@eq:eq0]).
+Before that point I already knew math was cool, but fractal images enabled me to easily share the beauty I saw in equations.

-Not only the simplicity, but the sense of discovery that comes with the best of these images, as they live in their own tiny oasis of life in hyperparameter space.
+When I first showed random neural network images to a few friends, they weren't that impressed.
+I suspect it's because the mathematical elegance of these images isn't obvious in the pixels alone.
+The beauty is deeper: beneath these whorls of color that dance between baroque and impressionistic sits a bedrock of simplicity.

-I hope this article has effectively communicated not only a conceptual appreciation for good hyperparameter choices, but a sense of the delightful behavior these objects exhibit.
-This is a rare case where we can see with our own eyes the elegant structure that rewards a mind willing to diligently explore the challenging landscape of mathematics.
+This simplicity lives in a tiny oasis of finely-tuned values, nestled in the vast landscape of all possible hyperparameters.
+The power of neural networks does not come for free --- it is something earned by an informed appreciation for the shape, scope, and size of the networks you use.
+The rewards for this appreciation are great, both aesthetically and functionally.

 ---